quantgirluk/quantgirluk/README.md

-### Hi there 👋
+### Hi there 🙋🏽‍♀️

 My name is Dialid and I am a mathematician working as a finance quantitative analyst.
 I was born in [Mexico City](https://en.wikipedia.org/wiki/Mexico_City) and grew up in [Oaxaca](https://en.wikipedia.org/wiki/Oaxaca), Mexico.
-In 2012, I moved to the UK to study a PhD in Mathematic-Statistics at the [University of Warwick](https://warwick.ac.uk/).
+In 2012, I moved to the UK to study a PhD in Mathematics and Statistics at the [University of Warwick](https://warwick.ac.uk/).
 Currently, I work for an investment bank in London.

 - 🔭 I am currently working on Counterparty Credit Risk